Sleeping in Airports

 Can You Sleep Overnight at Montreal Trudeau Airport?

 We have reports of many travellers spending a night at Montreal Airport.
-Whether they’ve had a long layover or want to avoid paying for a hotel before an early morning flight, the airport is accommodating to night dwellers looking for somewhere to rest their heads.
+Whether they’ve had a long layover or want to avoid paying for a hotel before an early morning flight, the airport is generally accommodating to night dwellers looking for somewhere to rest their heads.

 Where Are The Best Places to Sleep in Montreal Airport?